 Clinical Style

-I began building my approach to relational psychotherapy twenty-three years ago.
-The practice model I use with relationships integrates partner sexualities into treatment.
+I began my approach to relational psychotherapy twenty-five years ago.
+The original model I used, detailed in “Constructing The Sexual Crucible” integrates partner sexualities into treatment.

-I continuously use a developmental perspective.
-It’s about how people, families (including chosen) and relationships take their shape over time.
+I always use a developmental perspective.
+That’s about how people, families (including chosen ones) and relationships shape people over time.
 Seeing adults as constantly growing (especially in relationships) creates productive therapy far better than an emphasis on what’s wrong or pathologic.

 Here are some published influences on my work.